documentationfor yFiles for HTML 3.0.0.1

 IColumnModels a column in a table model.
 Note that IStripe is the super interface.

-The ITable implementation provides the virtual roots of the row and column hierarchies of a table model.
-These allow to add top-level rows and columns, to which in turn child rows and child columns can be added to.
+The ITable implementation provides the root elements of the row and column hierarchies of a table model.
+These root elements allow you to add top-level rows and columns.
+You can then add child rows and columns to these top-level elements to create a nested structure.

-The area that belongs to a row (column) is determined by its height (width) as well as by its position with respect to the order of rows (columns).
-A row (column) spans all columns (rows) of the table structure, i.e., its width (height) is the accumulated width (height) of all columns (rows).
+The area of a row or column is determined by its height or width, and its position in the order of rows or columns.
+A row spans all columns of the table structure, and its width is the sum of the widths of all columns.
+Similarly, a column spans all rows, and its height is the sum of the heights of all rows.

-While the width of a row (height of a column) is determined implicitly, its height (width) can be set.
-This size, however, is restricted by the row’s (column’s) minimum size.
-In other words, a row (column) cannot be made smaller than its minimum size.
+While the width of a row and the height of a column are determined implicitly, you can set the height of a row and the width of a column.
+However, the size is limited by the row’s or column’s minimum size.
+A row or column cannot be smaller than its minimum size.

 setSize(stripe: IStripe, size: number): void

-Also, if the row (column) contains any nested child rows (columns), setting the size does not take effect, since it is implicitly constrained to the accumulated sizes of the nested rows (columns).
+Also, if the row or column contains any nested child rows or columns, setting the size has no effect, since the size is constrained to the sum of the sizes of the nested rows or columns.

-For the same reason the actual bounds, or layout, of a row (column) also cannot be set explicitly.
-Instead, they are determined as a result of the table structure, which means they are calculated anew through the row’s (column’s) layout property whenever necessary.
+For the same reason, the actual bounds, or layout, of a row or column cannot be set explicitly.
+Instead, they are determined by the table structure.
+The bounds are calculated through the row’s or column’s layout property whenever necessary.

-From a geometric point of view, a table consists of its content area, which is determined by the geometry of its rows and columns, and the surrounding border area.
-The border area is determined by the table insets, and may be used to display a table description, for example.
+From a geometric point of view, a table consists of its content area, determined by the geometry of its rows and columns, and the surrounding border area.
+The border area is determined by the table padding, and can be used to display a table description.

-Sets the table’s insets.
-The insets define a border around the rows and columns of a table structure.
+Sets the table’s padding, which defines a border around the rows and columns of a table structure.

 Similarly, rows and columns also have a content area and a border area.
-The content area contains the content nodes of the row (column), respectively the content area of nested rows (columns).
+The content area contains the content nodes of the row or column, and the content area of nested rows or columns.

-The border area which is determined by corresponding row (column) insets, however, denotes both extra space outside of a row’s (column’s) content area as well as some padding inside the content area.
+The border area, determined by the row or column padding, represents extra space outside of a row’s or column’s content area, as well as padding inside the content area.

-Sets insets for a given IStripe, i.e., a row or column.
-The insets denote extra space to the left and right of a row’s content area, respectively at the top and bottom of a column’s content area.The top and bottom values (row) as well as the left and right values (column) denote padding space at the inside of the content area.
+Sets padding for a given IStripe, a row or column.
+The padding represents extra space to the left and right of a row’s content area, and at the top and bottom of a column’s content area.The top and bottom values (row) and the left and right values (column) represent padding space inside the content area.

-In a parent row (column), i.e., a row (column) with nested child rows (columns), the content area of the child rows (columns) lies completely within the content area of the parent row (column).
+In a parent row or column with nested child rows or columns, the content area of the child rows or columns lies completely within the content area of the parent row or column.

-The border area of the parent row (column) is to the left and right of its nested child rows (at the top and bottom of its nested child columns).
+The border area of the parent row or column is to the left and right of its nested child rows (at the top and bottom of its nested child columns).

-The actual insets and the actual size of a parent row (column) where nested child rows (columns) affect the parent row’s (column’s) preferred insets and size can be queried using the following methods:
+The total padding and the actual size of a parent row or column where nested child rows or columns affect the parent row’s or column’s preferred padding and size can be queried using the following methods:

 actualSize: number

-Convenience (read only) properties for interface IStripe to get the actual insets and the actual size of a row or column.
+Convenience (read-only) properties for interface IStripe to get the total padding and the actual size of a row or column.

-Unless explicitly set, insets for new rows and columns are adopted from the default values as specified by the rowDefaults/columnDefaults provided by the ITable instance:
+Unless explicitly set, paddings for new rows and columns are adopted from the default values as specified by the rowDefaults/columnDefaults provided by the ITable instance:

 rowDefaults